sistemagmbh/eoudat/README.md

 The main functionalities are:
 - retrieve files from a open http location
 - retrieve files from a regular ftp server (through regular authentication)
-- retrieve files by Single Sign On authentication
+- retrieve files making use of different secure authentications
-- retrieve files making use of secure authentication
+- retrieve files from specific platform (i.e. ESA Online Dissemination platform)

-The tool can also: manage multiple download, manage a maximum number of downloads per day, permit to save and store credentials for specific servers.
+The tool can also: mangage to download a list of file, manage multiple download, manage a maximum number of downloads per day, permit to save and store credentials for specific servers.

 REQUIREMENTS: